prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Interval at which targets are probed using the configured prober.
+<p>interval at which targets are probed using the configured prober.
 If not specified Prometheus&rsquo; global scrape interval is used.</p>
 </td>
 </tr>